-The thalamus is an important 'hub' region of the brain, passing information between the peripheral nervous system and the cortex (see Shine et al. for a recent review) as well as between cortical areas.
+The thalamus is an important 'hub' region of the brain, passing information between the peripheral nervous system and the cortex138 (see139 for a recent review) as well as between cortical areas.
 The thamalus can be divided into 60 or so nuclei, each with different input pathways from the periphery and various projections as outputs, mainly to the cerebral cortex.
 For example, somatosensory information from the spinal cortex reaches the ventral posterior nucleus (discriminate touch) and the ventral medial posterior nucleus (thermosensation and nociception) and are from here relayed to different sensory cortical areas such as the somatosensory cortex (touch) and the posterior insula (thermosensation and nociception).
-Other thalamic nuclei receive input from cortical areas and, in turn, relay this information back to other cortical areas through a set of reciprocal 'looped' connections to the cortex, forming cortico-thalamo-cortical circuits (see Shepherd and Yamawaki for a review).
-The thalamus' connectivity with primary sensory areas and the superior colliculus has resulted in its consideration as an important area for multisensory integration, potentially by supporting rapid transfer of information between sensory regions.
-It may also play a role in guiding selective sensory attention and cross-modal attention,141-145 which could similarly support multisensory processing.
+Other thalamic nuclei receive input from cortical areas and, in turn, relay this information back to other cortical areas through a set of reciprocal "looped" connections to the cortex, forming cortico-thalamo-cortical circuits (see140 for a review).
+The thalamus' connectivity with primary sensory areas and the superior colliculus has resulted in its consideration as an important area for multisensory integration, potentially by supporting rapid transfer of information between sensory regions141.
+It may also play a role in guiding selective sensory attention and crossmodal attention, ^{142-146} which could similarly support multisensory processing.

 Interestingly, the first reported activation of the thalamus in response to a body ownership illusion was observed in a situation not inducing an illusory sense of body ownership.
-Tsakiris et al. observed increased activity in the thalamus when asynchronous stroking was applied during the RHI, i.e. in the control condition that does not typically induce a sense of ownership over the false hand.
-However, a number of later studies found increased activity in thalamus in cases when illusory body ownership was induced.32,66,68,128 Whilst this might be broadly explained by the proposed multisensory processing of the thalamus, not all thalamic nuclei contribute to multisensory processing of body-related stimuli and localizing to a specific subregion is likely to be more informative.
-Whilst the location of thalamic activation across different studies is heterogeneous, thus not permitting the localization of body-ownership related processing to a particular nucleus, two studies that found activity in the thalamus probably overlap in the lateral pulvinar,146-150 suggesting that this might be a subregion involved in processes related to the sense of body ownership.
+Tsakiris et al.35 observed increased activity in the thalamus when asynchronous stroking was applied during the RHI, i.e., in the control condition that does not typically induce a sense of ownership over the false hand.
+However, a number of later studies found increased activity in thalamus in cases when illusory body ownership was induced^{32,67,68,128}.
+Whilst this might be broadly explained by the proposed multisensory processing of the thalamus, not all thalamic nuclei contribute to multisensory processing of body-related stimuli and localising to a specific subregion is likely to be more informative.
+Whilst the location of thalamic activation across different studies is heterogeneous, thus not permitting the localisation of body-ownership related processing to a particular nucleus, two studies that found activity in the thalamus^{36,68} probably overlap in the lateral pulvinar, ^{147-151} suggesting that this might be a subregion involved in processes related to the sense of body ownership.